kowainik/type-errors-pretty/README.md

 * [A story told by Type Errors](https://kodimensional.dev/type-errors)

-The `type-errors-pretty` library allows you to write text of custom compile-time error messages with less hassle in the following way:
+The `type-errors-pretty` library allows you to write the text of custom compile-time error messages with less effort in the following way:

 ```haskell
 import Type.Errors.Pretty (type (<>), type (%))